ohmp/james-project/src/site/markdown/server/manage-guice-distributed-james.md

 An admin can run offline webadmin
 [solve Cassandra mailbox object inconsistencies task](manage-webadmin.html#Fixing_mailboxes_inconsistencies) in order to sanitize his mailbox denormalization.

+In order to ensure being offline, stop the traffic on SMTP, JMAP and IMAP ports, for example via re-configuration or firewall rules.

 ## Setting Cassandra user permissions